Cutting Edge > Climate Change > Workshops

 The ice core workshop participants.
 Image by Allan Ashworth

-The On the Cutting Edge professional development program is pleased to offer a series of workshops in conjunction with the biennial meetings of the American Quaternary Association (AMQUA).
-These workshops are co-sponsored by the American Quaternary Association and the U.S. National Committee for the International Union for Quaternary Research.
-These workshops were held in 2006, 2008, and 2010 with the next workshop scheduled for June 2012.
+The On the Cutting Edge professional development program offered a series of workshops in conjunction with the biennial meetings of the American Quaternary Association (AMQUA).
+These workshops were co-sponsored by the American Quaternary Association and the U.S. National Committee for the International Union for Quaternary Research.
+These workshops were held in 2006, 2008, and 2010 and 2012.

-Upcoming workshop: Teaching Climate Change: Insight from Large Lakes
+Teaching Climate Change: Insight from Large Lakes - June 19-20, 2012 at University of Minnesota-Duluth

 Teaching Climate Change from the Geologic Record - August 10-12, 2010 at the University of Wyoming in Laramie, WY